incubyte/incubyte.github.io/content/blog/we-let-ai-code-for-us-prompts-were-prayers-and-code-was-interesting.md

 But let’s be real, the first day was _rough_.
 We were just getting used to the AI madness: figuring out its quirks, debugging AI-generated hallucinations, and rewriting code that - let’s just say wouldn’t pass a gallery review _or_ a code review.

-Sure, we technically _shipped_ things on day one.
-It ran, technically.
+Sure, we _shipped_ things on day one.
+It ran _technically_.
 But we wouldn’t bet uptime on it.

 We reviewed what worked, fixed what didn’t, and returned the next day with a clearer plan.
 By the end of day two, we had crafted a product we were proud of, not just another LLM fever dream.